 International Journal of Assessment Tools in Education (IJATE) has a fully online submission and online reviewing system.
 This system offers authors the option of tracking by online based review process of their manuscripts.
-All manuscripts must be submitted with online from the system by registering.
+All manuscripts must be submitted via the system by registering.

 HOW TO PREPARE MANUSCRIPTS

 The journal's language is English.
 Manuscipts should be submitted via our Open Journal System https://ijate.net/index.php/ijate/about/submissions Please use British spelling style consistently throughout your manuscript.

 Manuscripts should be no longer than 60 pages for qualitative studies and 50 pages for quantitative studies, including all printed appendices and references, but not including online appendices.